gtmb007/Socionity-Internship-Assignment-Backend/README.md

 # Socionity-Internship-Assignment-Backend
+Display a profile with the profile details of the person who has signed in (name, picture, etc).

+# Used Technology - SpringBoot

 # Start the project from Scratch
 Go to https://start.spring.io/  generate, extract the downloaded zip file and import it into Eclipse. <br/>